APopp524/Team-Profile-Generator/README.md

 To get started run npm i inquirer.
 Once completed, run node app.js and complete the prompts.

 ### Description
-As a manager I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles.
+The Team Profile Generator creates a webpage that displays a team's basic info and provides quick access to emails and GitHub profiles.

 ### Technologies That Were Used
 Node.js | JavaScript | JQuery | Bootstrap | CSS | HTML